apache/airflow/docs/apache-airflow/public-airflow-interface.rst

 ----------

-Custom timetable implementations provide Airflow's scheduler additional logic to schedule DAG runs in ways not possible with built-in schedule expressions.
+Custom timetable implementations provide Airflow's scheduler additional logic to schedule Dag runs in ways not possible with built-in schedule expressions.
 All Timetables derive from :class:`~airflow.timetables.base.Timetable`.

 Airflow has a set of Timetables that are considered public.
 You are free to extend their functionality